Nexis-Network/homepage/content/docs/introduction/autoscaling.md

 ---
 title: Autoscaling
-subtitle: Learn how Exzo Network automatically scales compute resources on demand
+subtitle: Learn how Nexis Network automatically scales compute resources on demand
 enableTableOfContents: true
 updatedOn: '2023-10-24T18:56:54.987Z'
 ---

-Exzo Network's _Autoscaling_ feature, available for [Exzo Network Pro Plan](/docs/introduction/pro-plan) users, dynamically adjusts the amount of compute resources allocated to a Exzo Network compute endpoint in response to the current load, eliminating the need for manual intervention.
+Nexis Network's _Autoscaling_ feature, available for [Nexis Network Pro Plan](/docs/introduction/pro-plan) users, dynamically adjusts the amount of compute resources allocated to a Nexis Network compute endpoint in response to the current load, eliminating the need for manual intervention.

 ## Autoscaling benefits

-Exzo Network's Autoscaling feature offers the following benefits:
+Nexis Network's Autoscaling feature offers the following benefits:

 - **On-demand scaling:** Autoscaling helps with workloads that experience variations over time, such as applications with regional or time-based changes in demand.
 - **Cost effectiveness**: Autoscaling optimizes resource utilization, ensuring that organizations only pay for required resources, rather than over-provisioning to handle peak loads.